SN 22.85. With Yamaka

 “For that reason, Venerable Yamaka, whatever kinds of form there may be—whether past, present, or future; here or elsewhere; internal or external; coarse or subtle; lowly or sublime—by correctly understanding them in line with reality, you should regard all form as, ‘it’s not me, it’s not mine, it’s no self of mine’.
 Whatever kinds of sensation, perception, will, and consciousness there may be—whether past, present, or future; here or elsewhere; internal or external; coarse or subtle; lowly or sublime—by correctly understanding them in line with reality, you should regard all sensation, perception, will, and consciousness as, ‘it’s not me, it’s not mine, it’s no self of mine’.

 Venerable Yamaka, as a learned noble disciple, when you see this, you get disillusioned with form, sensation, perception, will, and consciousness.
 Being disillusioned, you lose desire.
 By losing desire, the mind gets liberated.
 When it is liberated, you will know it.
-You will understand that the holy life is finished, that the work is done, that rebirth has ended, so there won’t be another life.
+You will understand that the holy life is finished, that the work is done, that rebirth has ended, so there is no hereafter.

 What do you think, Venerable Yamaka?
 Do you regard a truthfinder to be form?”